ToolShedTested

 Cons

-• $499 is premium for a homeowner saw
+• Premium pricing for a homeowner saw

 • Requires gas, 2-cycle oil, and bar oil -- 3 fluids to manage